 The 1More Triple Driver Earphones are some of the best-sounding earphones under $100.
 They are wired earphones that are suitable for everyday use, with their sturdy and durable build making them more resistant to wear and tear than earphones mostly made of plastic.
 Their earpieces are made of metal and feature angled ear tips for better ergonomics, while their long audio cable is thick and includes an in-line remote.
 Multiple foam and silicone ear tips are included in the box, along with a travel case.

 In addition to the three-button control scheme for call and music management, the in-line remote has a built-in mic.
 The mic is good and allows for clear phone calls, but not in a very noisy environment.
-And speaking of noisy places, these earphones also have decent passive noise isolation and are suitable for blocking out ambient noise in the office.
+And speaking of noisy places, these headphones under $500 also have decent passive noise isolation and are suitable for blocking out ambient noise in the office.

 Featuring user-friendly touch controls, the Samsung Galaxy Buds are truly wireless headphones with a breathable and comfortable in-ear fit.
 They have a discreet, low-profile look with none of those stems extending out from the earpieces like the Apple AirPods.
 Their six-hour battery life per charge is one of the better marks among truly wireless earphones.
 The included charging case holds another seven hours of battery, bringing the total battery life to 13 hours.

-The Galaxy Buds are suitable for casual everyday use, with their decent passive noise isolation and minimal sound leakage making them good office earphones.
+The Galaxy Buds are suitable for casual everyday use, with their decent passive noise isolation and minimal sound leakage making them good headphones for office.
 They are some of the best-sounding in the truly wireless category, and their integrated mic is decent as well.
 While they are not as water-resistant as some of the best sports headphones, they are suitable for running due to their breathable and secure in-ear fit.

 Selling for less than $150, the Amazon Echo Buds are some of the most affordable noise-canceling truly wireless earphones.
 You can even get them for less than $100 during a sale, making them much more accessible for most people than premium products like the Sony WF-1000XM3 and the Apple AirPods Pro.
 They are all-around earphones that are suitable for different usages, with their good noise isolation – with or without ANC enabled – allowing you to listen to your music in peace at the office and while commuting or traveling.